Victor Vazquez leads the charge in Toronto FC victory over Columbus

 Vazquez was chosen to take the penalty kick and he easily drilled the ball to the back of the net.

-However, Morrow was ready when the rookie Spencer made a nice play to steal the ball from Crew midfielder Wil Trapp.
-He fed Morrow, who was racing down the left side and he scored his third goal of the season in the 39th minute.

-That made it a nice MLS debut for Spencer, a 6-foot-5, 181-pound forward from Albuquerque, N.M., who was promoted from TFC II three weeks ago.
-He showed promise as a junior player on the U.S. national teams but his career was derailed by injuries over the past couple of years.
+What Vazquez thought of all this is not known, as he threw a few moves on the TFC media-relations staff and was long gone by the time reporters were admitted to the team’s boudoir.

-It was Vazquez, though, who had the 25,376 spectators at BMO Field buzzing.
+But he had the 25,376 fans at BMO Field buzzing.
 He was signed as a free agent in the off-season after negotiating his own release from the Mexican club Cruz Azul.
 The Barcelona native joined Cruz Azul for the 2016 season after five years with the Belgian side Club Brugge KV in the Jupiler Pro League.

-TFC had been tracking Vazquez for a couple of years and the team’s interest grew in the off-season because a priority became adding an attacking midfielder.
+TFC had been tracking Vazquez for a couple of years and the club’s interest grew in the off-season because a priority became adding an attacking midfielder.
 When Vazquez decided Cruz Azul was not a good fit, the Reds had their man.

 Vazquez and the Reds kept the heat on Columbus in the second half and he scored his second goal on a free kick in the 59th minute.
-He drilled a shot along the grass that somehow got through the Columbus wall and hit the back of the net to give Toronto a 3-0 lead.
+He drilled a shot along the grass that went underneath the Columbus wall and hit the back of the net to give Toronto a 3-0 lead.

-Even Vazquez’s substitute got into the act.
-Jonathan Osorio, who missed a couple of games with an elevated heart rate, came on for Vazquez late in the game and scored his first goal of the season in the 86th minute.

-A few minutes before that, Reds midfielder Marco Delgado was issued a red card for a hard tackle on Trapp.
-Jordan Hamilton completed the scoring with a goal in the 90th minute.Report Typo/Error
+TFC goalkeeper Alexander Bono, who had an easy time earning the shutout, called it “a cheeky goal,” since Vazquez correctly anticipated the Crew defenders would jump when he kicked.

+“He’s got a sense the wall is going to jump and try to take away the ball over the wall so he goes under the wall,” Vanney said.
+“It’s another sign of him being just a little bit smarter than everybody else sometimes.”

 Follow @dshoaltson Twitter: